-- Omega-3 Fatty Acid (a “good” fat for heart and bone health)
+- Omega-3 Fatty Acid.
+“Good” fat for heart and bone health.

 So really, anytime you make flax egg in lieu of traditional eggs, you’re not just making a boring substitution – you’re actually boosting the nutrition of whatever you’re making!

-The question then isn’t really when you CAN use flax eggs, it becomes when you CAN’T.
+The question then isn’t really when to use flax eggs, it becomes when you CAN’T. You really don’t want to use it in recipes that use lots of eggs, like scrambled eggs.
+Or need an egg texture, like meringue.

 One dozen of organic brown eggs at Trader Joe’s cost $2.99, making one egg 24¢.
 That means choosing to bake with flax egg instead of traditional eggs can save you money big time!